djbrieck/brieckspro/content/posts/iphone7-upgrade-next-move/index.md

 draft: true
 ---

 I have had quite the story on Plus size phones.
-After being fed up with my last Android phone  and my last personal new phone purchase a Google Nexus 6 Plus, which was a giant phone at the time, and seems like a good price new of $399.99 back in 2015.
-I was inspired by Apples long term commitment to provide updates and a usable software experience, so I selected a iPhone 6 Plus, since it was pretty affordable used back in 2018 at around $254.
+After being fed up with my last Android phone and my last personal new phone purchase a Google Nexus 6 Plus, which was a giant phone at the time, and seemed like a good price new of $399.99 back in 2015.
+I was inspired by Apples long term commitment to provide updates and a usable software experience, so I selected a iPhone 6 Plus to buy with the hype, since it was pretty affordable used back in 2018 at around $254.
 I was immediately impressed back then with how well it was performing especially when compared spec for spec to the newer Nexus 6.
-Selecting the 6 Plus at this point was a mistake now that I look back on it
+Selecting the 6 Plus at this point was a mistake now that I look back on it.
+When I switched carries later I ended up correcting the mistake anyways by moving to a 6S Plus.
+Now the 7 Plus a phone I had purchased used for my mom to use.
+Battery ended up expanding out of the phone and mom needed a new one, I was able to salvage the 7 Plus and get a new battery installed and used that phone for about a year.

 I ran this iPhone 7 Plus until the very last moment for me and now have an idea of exactly how long I can keep an old phone usable for me.
-While this was an older iPhone functionally everything I needed to work worked for me.
+While this was an older iPhone in numbers, functionally everything I needed to work worked for me, until it did not on June 15, 2024.

+## Reason for needing a new phone

+    The primary reason was a banking application I use for mobile check deposit stopped working when the app started requiring iOS 16 or later in order to be able to reliably open anymore.
+There was no other way  to do this deposit, tried mobile website and it did not offer the mobile check deposit option.